mouseless/json-concepts/specs/01-basics/01-literals.md

 # Literals

-Literals are definitions that are expected in schema files exactly the same as they exist in concepts files.

-In below file `sayHello`, `name` and `string` are literals.
+A literal is an expression that is expected in a schema as it appears in the concepts definition.
+Below definition has `sayHello`, `name` and `string` as literals.

 `CONCEPTS: service.concepts.json`